abelardojarab/vim-config/.vim/plugged/nvim-treesitter/CONTRIBUTING.md

 - Bigger modules (like `completion-treesitter`, or `nvim-tree-docs`), or modules that integrate with other plugins, that we call `remote modules`.

-In any case, you can build your own module !
+In any case, you can build your own module!
 To help you started in the process, we have a template repository designed to build new modules [here](https://github.com/nvim-treesitter/module-template).
-Feel free to use it, and contact us over on our [Zulip] or on the "Neovim tree-sitter" [Matrix channel].
+Feel free to use it, and contact us over on our on the "Neovim tree-sitter" [Matrix channel].

 ## Parser configurations

 Contributing to parser configurations is basically modifying one of the `queries/*/*.scm`.
-Each of these `scheme` files contains a *tree-sitter query* for a given purpose.
+Each of these `scheme` files contains a _tree-sitter query_ for a given purpose.
 Before going any further, we highly suggest that you [read more about tree-sitter queries](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

 Each query has an appropriate name, which is then used by modules to extract data from the syntax tree.